Bilston: Bus

 Bilston Bus Station opened in 1991 and underwent refurbishment in 2005 by Centro.
 Buses run from the bus station to Wolverhampton, Willenhall, Wednesfield, New Cross Hospital, Tipton, Dudley and Walsall.
 In addition, surrounding areas such as Ettingshall, The Lunt, Stowlawn, Rocket Pool, Bradley, Moxley and Portobello are served.
 Service 79 (Wolverhampton - West Bromwich) does not stop at the bus station, instead its route is along Wellington Road and Lichfield Street.

-Services 25, 34, 39, 42, 79, 82 and 530 (Sunday) are operated by National Express West Midlands.
-From January 2026 service 25 will be operated by Chaserider.
+Services 34, 39, 42, 79, 82 and 530 (Sunday) are operated by National Express West Midlands.
+The 25 service is operated by Chaserider.
 Services 26A, 82 (Evening/Sunday), 223, 229, 303 and 326 are operated by Diamond West Midlands.
 Services 53 and 530 (Mon-Sat) are operated by Banga Bus and service 23/23A and 224 are operated by Carolean Coaches.
 Some services are subsidised by Transport for West Midlands.